WE CAN HELP injured workers prevail.

 In Wisconsin, most employers are required to carry workers compensation insurance, or be self-insured in the event an employee is injured during the course of his or her employment.
-Workers compensation is not a fault-base system.
+Worker's compensation is not a fault-based system.
 If you are injured at work, regardless of fault, you may be entitled to compensation.
-Because workers compensation is not fault-based, insurance companies often attempt to deny claims based upon “pre-existing conditions” or attempt to attribute injuries to “accidents outside the work place”.
+Because worker's compensation is not fault-based, insurance companies often attempt to deny claims based upon "pre-existing condition" or attempt to attribute injuries to "accidents outside the workplace."
 They also generally will try to rush an employee back to work before they may be fully healed.

 If You Are Injured at Work...

 The first step is to report the injury to your employer.
 This report must be made within 30 days of the injury.
-If the injury is caused by exposure, such as carpal tunnel or hearing loss, you should report it as soon as you are informed that work may be the cause of the injury.
-After your report has been made, you have up to 12 years from the date of the injury to request a hearing, however, in most cases a denial of benefits should be contested as soon as possible.
+IF the injury is caused by exposure over time -- such as carpal tunnel or hearing loss -- you should report it as soon as you are informed that work may be the cause of the injury.
+After your report has been made, you have up to 12 years form the date of the injury to request a hearing.
+However, in most cases, a denial of benefits should be contested as soon as possible.

 You are entitled to seek any necessary treatment for your injuries.
 You are entitled to have medical expenses paid by the employer's insurance carrier.
 You are entitled to see a doctor of your choice and if you are unhappy with that doctor , you my choose a second doctor.
 You have the right to decline the use of a "rehabilitation nurse", assigned by the insurance carrier.
 Benefits can not be denied for exercising any of these rights.

 If you sustain an injury that is permanent in nature, but does not prevent you from returning to work, you are entitled to permanent partial disability (PPD).
 These injuries can range from losss of a finger, loss of an eye, to back injuries and brain injuries.
 Payment varies based upon the nature of the injury.